Header

 Irchel Campus

-Most institutes of the Faculty of Science are located on the Irchel campus, the Science campus of the UZH.
-The Office of the Dean and the Office of Student Affairs are also located here.
+Most departments of the Faculty of Science are located on Irchel Campus UZH.
+The Dean's Office and the Office of Student Affairs are also located here.

 International field stations of our faculty are the Kalahari Research Centre, the Monkey Mia Shark Bay, and the Nimba Chimpanzee Field Station.
-Field stations provide researchers with natural and protected research conditions and long-term access to research infrastructure and resources.
+Field stations provide researchers with natural and protected research conditions and long-term access to research infrastructure and resources: UZH News article Researching in the Wild.

 Kalahari Research Centre